isc-projects/stork/doc/devel.rst

 .. note::

     There is no easy way to mock the services.
-Instead of it, you should use HTTP mocks.
+Use the HTTP mocks instead.

 If your component accepts the arguments, specify them using the ``argTypes``.
-It allows you to change the values from the Storybook UI.
+It allows you to change their values from the Storybook UI.

 .. warning::

-    Storybook has a possibility to discover the component properties but this feature is disabled due to [bug in Storybook for Angular](https://github.com/storybookjs/storybook/issues/17004).
+    Storybook can discover the component's properties automatically but this feature is currently disabled due to the `bug in Storybook for Angular <https://github.com/storybookjs/storybook/issues/17004>`_.

-Next, you need to create an instance of the template object.
-You need to pass the component type as a generic type:
+Next, create the template object instance by passing the component type as generic type:

 .. code-block:: typescript